jfvilasPersonal/oberkorn/docs/webconsole.md

 ### Enabling the console
 The first step to enable the console is realy simple: in the spec of the deployment of the controller you must add (or change if it already exists) an environment variable named '**OBKC_CONSOLE**', setting its value to '**true**'.
-See the sample bellow:
+See the sample below:

 ```yaml
 spec: